ebexman/ebexus-site/whitepaper.md

 ## II.
 Vision and Mission

 **Vision**
-To establish a collaborative, blockchain-powered ecosystem that enables sustainable community growth and innovation.
+To establish a united, blockchain-powered ecosystem that enables sustainable community growth and innovation.

 **Mission**
 To cultivate a robust, engaged community centered on $EBEX by exploring decentralized solutions, promoting transparent participation, and supporting ongoing ecosystem development.